can-i-3d-print-a-house

 Additional labour is still required

 A 3D printer is only able to print the foundation and walls of a home.
-Therefore, you will still need to hire your usual tradespeople to finish off the build such as electricians, plumbers, glaziers, etc.
+Therefore, you will still need to hire your usual tradespeople to finish off the build, such as electricians, plumbers, glaziers, etc.

-Removes the requirement of some trades
+Removes the requirement for some trades

 Tradies that focus on traditional woodwork to build frames (structure) for a traditional home are no longer needed as the 3D printer does the job - this may force some jobs out of the equation.